Thursday, April 25, 2024

 All become members of a family by birth or adoption.

-Baptism is the celebration of our birth into the family of God.
+Holy Baptism is a celebration of our birth into the family of God.

 A family meal gathers and sustains each human family.